Foxconn not off hook after radio retraction, critics say

-The Hong-Kong based China Labor Bulletin said Foxconn still employed harsh working conditions, while a fund manager with shares in Foxconn's parent said investors were watching how the company treats workers.
+The Hong-Kong based China Labour Bulletin said Foxconn still employed harsh working conditions, while a fund manager with shares in Foxconn's parent said investors were watching how the company treats workers.

 "The retraction has somewhat cleared Foxconn's name, but not all the way.
 The press and stock investors will continue to watch how Foxconn treats its workers going forward," said Simon Liu, fund manager and deputy investment officer at Polaris Financial Group's fund unit in Taipei.
 The unit owns share's in Foxconn's parent company, Hon Hai Precision.